Since abrogation of Article 370, Pakistan violated ceasefire over 300 times

 New Delhi, Sep 11: Pakistan has violated the ceasefire over 300 times since August 5, the day India decided to abrogate Article 370.

 In September alone there have been 92 violations.
-In the month of August the number of cease fire violations reported was 305.
-In July 296 ceasefire violations werre reported.
+In the month of August, the number of ceasefire violations reported was 305.
+In July 296 ceasefire violations were reported.

-The high number of cease fire violations come in the wake of Pakistan making desperate attempts to push its terrorists into India.
+The high number of ceasefire violations come in the wake of Pakistan making desperate attempts to push its terrorists into India.
 Most of these violations were aimed at providing cover fire to the terrorists, sources tell OneIndia.

 Infant killed as Pakistan violates ceasefire along LoC in Poonch